To start out you need a lot of tools to do it right. Below is a picture of some of the tools I used.

 Since we don’t have wheels with holes in them to access this nut, you’ll need a buddy around.
 Have them press the brake pedal and use your 36mm socket to break it loose.
 If you have air power, great.
 But it is doable with hand tools, I used a ½” breaker bar and the extension to the floor jack as a cheater bar.
 That worked fine.
 Break both loose.

 Get your penetrating oil out and spray down the next 5 bolts that need to come out.
 2 are 18mm bolts that hold on the caliper, 3 are to hold the hub on.
-You can see all of the holes where the bolts should be for reference in the first picture.
-Second picture shows the hub bolts, 13mm 12 point socket only.
+You can see all of the holes where the bolts should be for reference in the second picture.
+The first picture shows the hub bolts, 13mm 12 point socket only.
 Don’t be afraid to spray a good amount of penetrating oil and tap on the bolt head and let it sit for 5-10 mins.
 It will also help to turn the wheel to get at some of the bolts

 Once you have the caliper off, have a stand or some zip ties ready.
 They are relatively heavy and shouldn’t be held up just by the brake line.
 I zip tied mine to the coil spring as seen in the picture above.
 2 zip ties was just fine for me.
 Once the caliper is off, the rotor needs to be popped off.
 Depending on where you live, this may be easy or really hard.
 I had a rubber mallet and beat the living piss out of them.
 Spray a little penetrating oil on the studs to try and loosen stuff up.
 Should look like this with the caliper/brake rotor off.